 Our latest buoy, SIMB3, takes reflectivity, the temperature throughout the water column, and visual measurements and transmits the data wirelessly to our lab in California, USA.
 This season (thanks to your donations!), we were able to purchase a top-of-the-line monitoring buoy and place it alongside our own at our Arctic test site.
 This buoy addition will ensure we have an extremely robust data set on this season's deployment..

-Meet Maverick, Ice911's test site monitoring drone.
+Meet Maverick, our test site monitoring drone.
 During the melt, we plod through melting Arctic tundra to our test site and fly Maverick over our test areas.
 Taking photos at set heights above our experiment and control (where no material is placed) areas, we then run the photos through an image processing algorithm that approximates and compares their reflectivity.
 So far, we've seen that all areas where material is applied are significantly brighter than areas where it was not.

 Traditionally-accessible satellites rarely point toward the Arctic and can't get through the frequent cloud cover to provide consistent, reliable data on material effectiveness.
-However, Sonic Aperture Radar (SAR) satellite monitoring allows us to gather reflectivity data at our test site by employing radar sensing instead of traditional photography.
+However, Synthetic Aperture Radar (SAR) satellite monitoring allows us to gather reflectivity data at our test site by employing radar sensing instead of traditional photography.